conquer-online/comet/Readme.md

 ##### Why can't I connect to my server instance?

 There are a few reasons why you might not be able to connect.
 First, check that you can connect locally using a loopback adapter.
 If you can connect locally, but cannot connect externally, then check your firewall settings and port forwarding settings.
 If you can connect to the Account server but not the Game server, then check your IP address and port in the `realm` table.
 Confirm that your firewall allows the port, and that port forwarding is also set up for the Game server (and not just the Account server).

+##### Permission and Legality

+Permission was granted by TQ Digital Entertainment to operate the project for academic use only.
+Algorithms and packet structuring used by this project for interoperability with the Conquer Online game client is a result of reverse engineering.
+By Sec.
+103(f) of the DMCA (17 U.S.C. § 1201 (f)), legal possession of the Conquer Online client is permitted for this purpose, including circumvention of client protection necessary for archiving interoperability.
+Comet is a non-profit, academic project and not associated with TQ Digital Entertainment.
+All rights over Comet are reserved by Gareth Jensen "Spirited".
+All rights over the game client are reserved by TQ Digital Entertainment.